 NMN may help support healthy NAD+ levels and healthy aging

 In one recent study, the administration of NMN, the precursor to NAD+, was shown to increase NAD+ levels in healthy adults.* That increase in NAD+ levels is one of the key reasons why there is a growing interest in using NMN to help support healthy aging.*

 A study showed that nicotinamide mononucleotide supplementation may enhance aerobic capacity in amateur runners.
 Results showed that the oxygen uptake (VO2), percentages of maximum oxygen uptake (VO2max), power at the first ventilatory threshold, and power at the second ventilatory threshold increased to a higher degree in subjects receiving NMN.*

 Another study in Science, showed that NMN may increase muscle sensitivity insulin sensitivity in prediabetic women.
 That study also showed that NMN might have increased collagen production in the studied group.*

 Several studies have been conducted on different types of subjects, including mammals.
 These studies may indicate that NMN might also play a role in energy production, brain functions, including cognition, and blood sugars.

 An example of such studies is how the NAD+ or sirtuin pathway might modulate longevity by activating mitochondrial UPR and FOXO signaling.
 Another research discusses the potential of NMN to help increase blood flow and endurance.

 The list of studies around NMN and NAD+ in this article is certainly not exhaustive as other research are being conducted worldwide.
-You can also learn about niacin to get a better overview of vitamin B3.
+You can also learn about niacin to get a better overview of vitamin B3 as well as NADH.